sourishkrout/loon/AI.md

 cat hi_luna.png
 ```

 ### What kinda scene would you like?

-Enter when prompted.
+Describe the whole scene, not just the parts you'd like to be edited.

 ```sh { interactive=false mimeType=text/x-json }
 export SCENE="a happy german shepherd dog surrounded by pizza"